ozfive/CXA81-IR-Remote-Server/README.md

    ```sh
    sudo nano /boot/config.txt
    ````
 Where it says '#dtoverlay=gpio-ir-tx,gpio_pin=18' change the line to 'dtoverlay=gpio-ir-tx,gpio_pin=13'.
-I use GPIO 13 in my setup and for the sake of simplicity I reccoment you do as well.
+I use GPIO 13 in my setup and for the sake of simplicity you should use the same pin for now.
+This pin is GPIO 13 PWM (physical pin 33)

     [[Place RPi Zero W GPIO pinout here.]]